- How does FlightAware handle flights around the world? What is FlightAware's service area?

-What does "result unknown" mean?
+What do "estimated arrival" and "result unknown" mean?
 (Back to top)

-It means that the estimated arrival time of the flight has passed without FlightAware marking the flight as "arrived."
-There are the most likely reasons why this happened:
+This occurs when the arrival time of the flight passes without FlightAware marking the flight as "arrived" at a destination airport.
+The most likely reasons this happens are:

-- The aircraft left FlightAware's coverage area and data is no longer available.
+- The aircraft entered a gap in FlightAware's coverage while in flight, and data is no longer available.

 I see a consistent discrepancy or anomaly in tracking data.
 What should I do?
 (Back to top)